Mexican cities are fast becoming expat hotspots. But not everyone moving to Mexico wants a city life.

 Safety

-But many expats feel completely safe in Ajijic and the Chapala area.
+The state of Jalisco has been in the news for increasing crime.
+However, most expats feel entirely safe in Ajijic and the Chapala area.

-It’s important to exercise general precautions as you would anywhere.
-Because petty crime can happen.
+It’s vital to exercise general precautions as you would anywhere because petty crime can happen.

 Alternatively,